 Navigating the registration stages efficiently is crucial for a successful market entry.
 This section outlines the key phases of the Malaysia device registration process, emphasizing documents, fees, and timelines associated with each step.

-• Pre-Submission – Preparation is crucial.
-Before applying for device approval in Malaysia, companies must gather necessary documents, calculate fees, and complete a preliminary checklist.
-The MDA’s website provides a comprehensive list of necessary documents.
+- Pre-Submission – Before applying for device approval in Malaysia, companies must gather necessary documents, calculate fees, and complete a preliminary checklist.
+The MDA’s website provides a comprehensive list of required documents.

-• Submission of Application – The application process is straightforward but requires attention to detail.
-Companies must submit required forms, documents, and associated fees to the MDA.
-This step is the core of Malaysia device registration.
+- Submission of Application – The application process is straightforward but requires attention to detail.
+Companies must first submit required forms and documents to a Conformity Assessment Body (CAB)

-• Technical Review and Evaluation – After submission, the MDA conducts a meticulous assessment of the documents.
-Typically, this stage takes 3-12 months, and companies should anticipate requests for additional information.
+- Technical Review and Evaluation – Second, the MDA conducts a meticulous assessment of the documents too.
+Typically, this stage takes 6-18 months, and companies should anticipate requests for additional information.

-• Final Approval and Certification – Once the technical review is complete and if the device meets all criteria, the MDA will issue a Malaysia device approval certificate.
+- Final Approval and Certification – Once the technical review is complete and if the device meets all criteria, the MDA will issue a Malaysian device approval certificate.
 From this point, the company is clear to market its product in Malaysia.

 Compliance and Clinical Evidence